JulianNymark/aksel-desktop/README.md

 ![Aksel-desktop](./screenshots/screenshot.png)

 # Features
-- system notifications when you click one of the buttons
+- System notifications when you click one of the buttons
-- a stylish tray icon
+- A stylish tray icon.
+- Uses the Aksel design system.
+- Release builds for every major platform (unsigned).